RaunTheIronshod/NoteKnight/README.md

 Automated testing through python proved somewhat tricky with the Heroku setup projecting failures on manually tested and passed features

+https://jigsaw.w3.org - all CSS passed, no errors https://validator.w3.org/ - all HTML passed, no errors

 Future Features and Changes
 ----
 This app was developed for personal use for my own varied projects, its continuation will include mind maps, image handling and category handling for different projects through data id’s.